Polvorin Surf Stats

 (light / offshore wind)

-This picture illustrates the range of swells directed at Polvorin through an average June, based on 3506 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast wind and surf right at the shore so we have chosen the best grid node based on what we know about Polvorin, and at Polvorin the best grid node is 45 km away (28 miles).
-The rose diagram illustrates the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing but without direction information.
+This chart describes the range of swells directed at Polvorin through a typical July.
+It is based on 3720 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast wind or surf right at the coastline so we have chosen the best grid node based on what we know about Polvorin.
+In the case of Polvorin, the best grid node is 45 km away (28 miles).
+The rose diagram shows the distribution of swell sizes and directions, while the graph at the bottom shows the same thing but without direction information.
 Five colours illustrate increasing wave sizes.
 Blue shows the smallest swells, less that 0.5m (1.5 feet) high.
 These happened only 100% of the time.
-Green and yellow show increasing swell sizes and largest swells greater than >3m (>10ft) are shown in red.
-In each graph, the area of any colour is proportional to how often that size swell happens.
-The diagram indicates that the prevailing swell direction, shown by the largest spokes, was N, whereas the the most common wind blows from the S. Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from Polvorin and out to sea.
+Green and yellow represent increasing swell sizes and red represents the highest swells, greater than >3m (>10ft).
+In either graph, the area of any colour is proportional to how commonly that size swell was forecast.
+The diagram implies that the prevailing swell direction, shown by the biggest spokes, was N, whereas the the dominant wind blows from the S. Because the wave model grid is out to sea, sometimes a strong offshore wind blows largest waves away from Polvorin and offshore.
 We lump these in with the no surf category of the bar chart.
 To avoid confusion we don't show these in the rose graph.
 Because wind determines whether or not waves are good for surfing at Polvorin, you can view an alternative image that shows only the swells that were forecast to coincide with glassy or offshore wind conditions.
-In a typical June, swells large enough to cause clean enough to surf waves at Polvorin run for about 0% of the time.
+Over an average July, swells large enough to cause clean enough to surf waves at Polvorin run for about 0% of the time.

 Also see Polvorin wind stats